 CSC 120 includes the expectation that students will spend a significant amount of outside-of-class time working on assignments.
-Computer programming assignments must be completed outside of class time, your instructor may give written homework assignments to be completed between class sessions, and in-class labs that are not finished during the class period when assigned must be completed by the start of the SECOND class session after the date of the lab to receive full credit.
+Computer programming assignments must be completed outside of class time, your instructor may give written homework assignments to be completed between class sessions, and in-class labs that are not finished during the class period when assigned must be completed by 5:00 pm on the FIRST class day after the date of the lab to receive full credit.
 You simply cannot succeed in this course without spending time outside of class studying and working on course assignments / activities.